-A veteran in his area of expertise, Gordon "Red" Batty is in his 27th season as equipment manager of the Green Bay Packers.
+A veteran in his area of expertise, Gordon "Red" Batty is in his 30th season as equipment manager of the Green Bay Packers and his 43rd season in the NFL.

 Batty is responsible for properly outfitting players with the safest and most advanced equipment, as well as ordering and maintaining all of the team's equipment and sideline apparel.
 Immediately prior to joining the Packers, he had spent 13 seasons (1981-93) in the same position with the then-Houston Oilers.

-Batty subsequently joined the Oilers in June 1981, in the process becoming the NFL's youngest equipment manager at age 22.
+Batty subsequently joined the Oilers in June 1981 at the age of 22.
 He also purports to be the first native-born Canadian to garner both a Grey Cup and Super Bowl ring, and he now has two of each, the latter distinction earned when the Packers captured Super Bowls XXXI and XLV with Batty in charge of the team's equipment.
-He also worked his fifth Pro Bowl following the 2015 season.
+He also worked his sixth Pro Bowl following the 2021 season.

 A devout hockey fan, Batty has also worked several NHL Winter Classic and Stadium Series outdoor games.